Opal-teaching/firebase-simple-app/README.md

 In this case, this redundancy is necessary, as sometimes we need conversations based on a user, and sometimes we need to know which users take part of a conversation.

-Note that this structure, however, also hs its downsides.
+Note that this structure, however, also has its downsides.
 For instance, coming back to our schema, we have:
 ```
 {